SofianeHamlaoui/ArchI0/README.md

 `The script need's the root privileges to install and make the updates for the softwares`

-* Using 2 scripts : {ArchI0live & ArchI0}

-`
-The live one is to use it without installation { in this case } the script will install the required programs and ask for the script installation { in case you change your mind }
-`
 * This script ?
 `
+Install scripts can be super useful for rapid deployment of custom systems , So this script is meant to help users install their favourite applications on a fresh install of ArchLinux , Saving time to use it.
+On this script I added all the softwares from the Full List Of Archlinux Applications.
-I'm an ArchLinux user , I got lot of problems and difficults on installing programs and tools the first time using archlinux , so why not making a life-easier tool for the Archlinux users <3 .
+Also , I'm an ArchLinux user .
+I got lot of problems and difficults on installing programs and tools on my first time using ArchLinux , so why not making a life-easier tool for the Archlinux users <3 .

 `

 ## Meta